 Without a clearly defined sense of self and capability, many students are unable to cope with the daily pressures of school and home life.
 Evidencing this, is a dismaying rise in teen depression, anxiety, suicide and violence (including gun violence).
 According to the CDC, the suicide rate for girls ages 15-19 has doubled from 2007 to 2015; and has increased by 30% for boys in the same age range.

-MAY Kids Founder and Executive Director, Agni Zotis took a personal interest in this issue when her son Francis, at age fourteen received two phone calls from friends, who were institutionalized after suicide attempts.
+MAY Founder, Agni Zotis took a personal interest in this issue when her son Francis, at age fourteen received two phone calls from friends, who were institutionalized after suicide attempts.
 Agni and Francis both realized that self-harm amongst youth had reached epidemic proportions.
 It is evident that this generation’s unmet emotional needs have to be addressed.
-The behavioral health amongst youth must be put front and center.
-Teaching youth tools for emotional intelligence helps transform negative mindsets, such as lack of clarity or/and anxiety, into a more optimistic outlook, empowered by taking action.
-We developed a curriculum with personal experience and with advice from youth, therapists, educators, and yogis tailored specifically to the needs of students and their educators.
-The program has been implemented in various educational institutions for seven years and continues to expand.
+Teaching youth applicable tools for emotional intelligence helps transform negative mindsets, such as lack of clarity, depression, anxiety, into a more optimistic outlook with empowerment to taking action established in creativity, gratitude and love.
+MAY is a curriculum developed with personal experience and study and teaching of 30 years and advice from youth, therapists, educators, tailored specifically to the needs of youth and educators.
+The program has been implemented in various educational institutions globally for seven years and continues to expand.

-MAY Kids Transform grew out of the need for youth and educators to find their own voice, strength, and sense of connectivity for wellness and community building.
+MAY grew out of the need for youth and educators to find their voice, strength, and sense of connectivity for wellness and community building.
 A core philosophy of MAY is mental and emotional literacy and self-awareness.
-Students and educators are empowered to find their own truth and make sense of their environments.
-MAY cultivates gratitude and understanding of the self, others and the environment including our earth.
+Students and educators are empowered to find their truth and make sense of their environments.
+MAY cultivates gratitude and understanding of the self, each other and the environment including connectivity to our earth.
 We enhance education as we believe these are fundamental skills for thriving in the modern world and creating a better quality of life.